Information decomposition in complex systems via machine learning: Results

-For every point along the trajectory, information was identified from the density measurements that, together, formed the combination of bits that were most predictive of rearrangement (Fig.~\ref{fig:glass}b,d).
+For every point along the trajectory, information was identified from the density measurements that, together, formed the combination of bits that were most predictive of rearrangement.
+The allocation of information across the one hundred radial density measurements would be unintelligible if displayed in the distributed information plane as in Fig.~\ref{fig:circuit}c; instead we employ heatmaps where each row corresponds to a different density measurement (Fig.~\ref{fig:glass}b,d).
 The majority of the information was selected from smaller radii (close to the center of the region), which can be expected given the localized nature of rearrangement events \cite{argon1979bubbles,falk1998dynamics}.
 Less intuitive is the information decomposition as it relates to the radial distribution functions $g_\textnormal{AA}(r)$ and $g_\textnormal{AB}(r)$, the system-averaged radial densities of type A and B particles in regions with a type A particle at the center.
 For both glasses, the most predictive bits originated in the low density radial bands nearest the center.
-As more information was incorporated into the prediction, the additional bits came from radial bands that corresponded to particular features of $g_\textnormal{AA}(r)$ and $g_\textnormal{AB}(r)$.
-Outside of the first low density trough, the selected information often came from the high density radii of type $A$ particles and the low density radii of type $B$ particles; this trend held true for both glasses.
+As more information was incorporated into the prediction (moving left to right in the heatmaps), the additional bits came from radial bands that corresponded to particular features of $g_\textnormal{AA}(r)$ and $g_\textnormal{AB}(r)$.
+Outside of the first low density region, the selected information often came from the high density radii of type A particles and the low density radii of type B particles; this trend held true for both glasses.
 While the information decomposition highlighted similar features in both glasses, the more pronounced structure of selected information out to larger radii for the gradually quenched glass is indicative of its higher structural regularity, which is also seen in the pronounced features of its radial distribution functions $g_\textnormal{AA}(r)$ and $g_\textnormal{AB}(r)$.
+For comparison, the weights of the trained SVM and estimated Shapley values may be found in the SI.